RexxLA/rexx-repository/ARB/standards/work-in-progress/search-order/tests/results/README.md

 ### Tools

 * [compare.rex](compare.rex) -- Quick & dirty program to compare two result sets
+* [noextension.rex](noextension.rex) -- Check all result sets to see which ones are extension-independent
 * [SearchPath.exe](SearchPath.exe) -- Try the SearchPath Windows API from the command line.

 ### Results of running `sotest.rex`